Published on: 06/03/2018

 Together with the NGO Water For People, we studied the feasibility of the models to provide water services to this segment of the population.
 The first step in this process has been to put the communities on everyone's map.
 Through mapping and diagnosis, we have obtained more information about the number of communities and the population in rural areas, as well as the size of the problem.
 We estimate that around 380,000 people in the dispersed rural areas lack improved water and sanitation services.

 In the three municipalities where the project intervenes (El Negrito, San Antonio de Cortés and Chinda), an inventory has been made of the scattered communities and their situation in water.
 Through this process, dispersed communities are now on the radar of the municipalities.
 And this makes them start looking for solutions to the situation.
-As the mayor of El Negrito, Delvin Salgado, said: "we have a vision of total coverage, and now that we know the dispersed rural, it also means serving this area."
+As the mayor of El Negrito, Delvin Salgado, said: "we have a vision of total coverage, and now that we know the dispersed rural area, it also means serving this area."

 The project is now in the process of piloting different types of solutions in communities such as Rivera de las Minas and Nueva Esperanza.
 And there are many questions to answer.
 But the main step is taken: to put the rural dispersed areas on the map of the authorities.
 This is the first thing to ensure that no one is left behind.